MattThommes/amplify-react-app/readme/api/README.md

 Your frontend may eventually need to call a backend for accessing cloud resources.
 Here is how to create an initial generic endpoint to get started:

 1. `amplify add api`
+2. Select from one of the below mentioned services: `REST`
-2. Provide friendly name, example `amplifyreactappapi1`
+3. Provide friendly name, example: `amplifyreactappapi1`
-3. Provide a path: `/backend`
+4. Provide a path: `/backend`
     * _This is usually a more specific resource name but for example sake it is generic here.
 You can still add custom request endpoints using only one Lambda.
 Example: /backend/posts or /backend/books/whatever_
-4. Provide an AWS Lambda function name.
-Example: `amplifyreactappaug20lambda`
+5. Provide an AWS Lambda function name.
+Example: `amplifyreactapplambda1`
-5. Choose the runtime that you want to use.
+6. Choose the runtime that you want to use.
-    * _I normally go with NodeJS but completely up to your skillset and level of comfort._
+    * _I normally go with NodeJS but completely up to your skillset and level of comfort.
+The rest of these instructions assume you are using NodeJS._
-6. Choose the function template that you want to use.
+7. Choose the function template that you want to use.
     * _Starting with “Hello World” is usually simplest._
-7. Do you want to configure advanced settings?
+8. Do you want to configure advanced settings?
     * _It is wise to review these settings even if you don’t change anything yet._
+9. Choose the package manager that you want to use to manage dependencies: `NPM`
-8. Do you want to edit the local lambda function now?
-The location for our example is [here](../../amplify/backend/function/amplifyreactappaug20lambda/src/index.js).
+10. Do you want to edit the local lambda function now?
+You can choose `No` and then look for the file here (so you get familiar with where it lives): `/amplify/backend/function/amplifyreactapplambda1/src/index.js`.
-9. After creating the function locally you should see these next steps output (these are good to keep in mind as a reference):
+11. After creating the function locally you should see these next steps output (these are good to keep in mind as a reference):
-    * Check out sample function code generated in `<project-dir>/amplify/backend/function/amplifyreactappaug20lambda/src`.
+    * Check out sample function code generated in `<project-dir>/amplify/backend/function/amplifyreactapplambda1/src`.
     * `amplify function build` builds all of your functions currently in the project.
     * `amplify mock function <functionName>` runs your function locally.
-    * To access AWS resources outside of this Amplify app, edit the `/Users/[USERNAME]/Documents/dev/amplify-react-app/amplify/backend/function/amplifyreactappaug20lambda/custom-policies.json`.
+    * To access AWS resources outside of this Amplify app, edit the `/[...]/amplify-react-app/amplify/backend/function/amplifyreactapplambda1/custom-policies.json`.
     * `amplify push` builds all of your local backend resources and provisions them in the cloud.
     * `amplify publish` builds all of your local backend and front-end resources (if you added hosting category) and provisions them in the cloud.
-10. Restrict API access?
+12. Restrict API access?
     * _Choose no for now._

 ### Run your API function locally